Possible Reasons Why Report Data is Unavailable for your School/District

 - Students’ score is delayed – Some scores may take longer to process due to special circumstances such as irregularities or incidents occurring on exam day.
 Data is updated on a regular basis for the most recent exam administration, so your reports will always reflect the information as of when your organization’s data was last updated.
 It may be the case that a student is not missing from your organizations’ reports but rather that their score has been delayed.

-- If a student took multiple exams in the same year and all of their scores are missing in your Subject Score Rosters, then the student may be missing because they provided the incorrect attending school on their registration.
+- If a student took multiple exams in the same year and all scores are missing in your Subject Score Rosters, then the student may be missing because they provided the incorrect attending school on their registration.

 - After July 22, 2019, you can check if the student appears on a student score report or in the student datafile.
 If the student does appear in your student datafile and student score report then details about their exam records will be visible, including any event codes indicating a delay.